 As a rule, Greeks don't need a reason or an excuse to overdose on bbq food but for those people who fast for 40 days during Easter Lent then Tsiknopempti is a great opportunity to eat as much grilled meat before the fasting starts.

-The name Tsiknopempti can be translated to Smoky Thursday and other variations of the name include, Grilled Thursday, Stinky Thursday, Smoke Thursday and BBQ Thursday.
+The name Tsiknopempti can be translated to Smokey Thursday and other variations of the name include, Grilled Thursday, Stinky Thursday, Smoke Thursday and BBQ Thursday.